Chris-FSU/Trade.War/README.md

 Comp is complete.
 Now it needs economic and capabilities data as control variables.
 I've e-mailed Tyson Chatagnier for those replication materials since the link on his website was broken.

-While I'm waiting, I'll work backwards to identify the trade profile differences between warring and non-warring states as well as between aggressors and defenders.
+Imports and Exports are ready for differentiation between the trade profiles of aggressors, defenders, joiners, and non-warring states.

 # Correlator